seyiakinrotimi/Projects/README.md

 # Projects
-This is a Repository of my projects in both API and UI for using different frameworks
+This is a Repository of my projects in both API and UI for different frameworks